cristynhoward/cristynhoward.github.io/_posts/2018-06-26-bot-connect-four.markdown

 [@BotConnectFour][1] is a tool that emulates the board game Connect Four on Twitter.

 I made it because I saw a screenshot of two people playing connect four with emojis, thought it would make a cute Twitter bot, and wanted to challenge myself to complete a project working with the Twitter API.
-Little did I know, I would learn to work with much more than the Twitter API in the process of completing this project, which I document in an upcoming blog post.
+Little did I know, I would learn to work with much more than the Twitter API in the process of completing this project, which I document [here][16].

 ---